How to Import Passwords Into Google Chrome Using a CSV File

 There are three great methods for importing passwords into Google Chrome using CSV files.
 The first method includes tweaking your Google Chrome settings and enabling the experimental feature.

 However, your Chrome version may not have the feature present.
-Don’t worry, this is what the additional two methods are for.
+Don’t worry; this is where you’ll find the additional two methods listed below helpful.
 So, let’s dive into them.

 1. Enabling Password Import Flag